Outis09/8-Week-SQL-Challenge/Case Study #2- Pizza Runner/Solutions/Pricing and Ratings.md

 ```

 I used a subquery(`sq`) to calculate the difference between `order_time` and `pickup_time` and later aliased it as `order_prep_dur`.
 I selected the remaining
-columns from the their respective tables by joining  the tables and selecting the columns I needed.
+columns from their respective tables by joining  the tables and selecting the columns I needed.

 Results: